On Bayes factor functions: Introduction

-To address these issues, we advocate the report of Bayes factor functions (BFFs) \citep{Johnson2023}.
-Instead of reflecting the value of a single Bayes factor, BFFs provide a summary of a continuum of Bayes factors obtained by centering alternative prior densities on values that correspond to scientifically plausible standardized effects.
+A persistent difficulty across these approaches is the selection of hyperparameters that determine prior scale.
+To address this problem, we advocate reporting Bayes factor functions (BFFs) \citep{Johnson2023}.
+Rather than presenting a single Bayes factor, BFFs summarize the continuum of Bayes factors obtained from a class of alternative priors.